Types of Publishing

-2. Professional/Technical--These books are written to improve or enhance your ROLE in some field.
-In other words you buy a professional book to become a better teacher or a better scientist or a better administrator, etc. They don't necessarily have original research but they might although the goal of the book is to increase one's competence in a role.
+These books are written to improve or enhance your ROLE in some field.
+In other words, you buy a professional book to become a better teacher or a better scientist or a better administrator, etc. They don't necessarily have original research but they might although the goal of the book is to increase one's competence in a role.

-3. Textbook--These books are the opposite of scholarly/academic books.
-Which means that they do NOT have original research and in fact, they must not have that.
-They are books that are based on consensus in an academic field and only "work" if they contain only broadly accepted consensus material which any professor can use for teaching a class.
-It doesn't mean these books can't be creative but for a textbook to work in the marketplace it must cover a subject in such a way that no controversial material is interfering with learning the basic information in a field.
+These books are the opposite of scholarly/academic books.
+This means that they do NOT have original research and in fact, they must not have that.
+They are books that are based on consensus in an academic field and only "work" if they contain only broadly accepted consensus material that any professor can use for teaching a class.
+It doesn't mean these books can't be creative but for a textbook to work in the marketplace, it must cover a subject in such a way that no controversial material is interfering with learning the basic information in a field.

 This term is industry jargon for fiction and nonfiction for the general reader.
 Inventory in most regular bookstores is 99% trade books.
 Sometimes children's books are included as a subset in the "trade" category but children's publishing is so markedly different from adult trade books that I consider it as its own set or category of books.

-5. Children's books--Everything from preschool board books to picture books are considered a part of this category.
-The writing, illustrating, printing, distribution, marketing & sales of these books is done in a world quite separate from adult trade books.
-The children's book world has its own journals, its own conferences, its own award programs.
-It is a wholly contained world which functions in a bubble in the trade world but as I have said, it is so different that I do separate it out.
+Everything from preschool board books to picture books are considered a part of this category.
+The writing, illustrating, printing, distribution, marketing & and sales of these books is done in a world quite separate from adult trade books.
+The children's book world has its own journals, its own conferences, and its own award programs.
+It is a wholly contained world that functions in a bubble in the trade world but as I have said, it is so different that I do separate it out.

 I have edited and published books in all of these categories throughout my career.
 PageMill Press will be publishing books that primarily fit into category 4, with rare projects in categories 2 and 3.